 Nothing about the design or functions could possibly distract you, and you can go right ahead with your tasks.
 No more wasting time!
 (In theory).

 FreedCamp is an alternative to paid-for project and task management software like basecamp.
 It’s not a sub-standard alternative either.
 It comes with very impressive features enabling you to focus on your most important tasks.
 They also take feedback from users seriously, and constantly upgrade their features.

 If you’ve been thinking of using a project management tool, try out FreedCamp before paying for any other software.

 WriteRoom is only available for Mac computers but is very valuable to social entrepreneurs who may need to focus on the task at hand.
 It offers a full-screen interface that removes all widgets that could be a distraction from your writing/thinking process.
 It also removes your menu and toolbar, so all you’re left with is a blank sheet, distraction-free.
 Just make sure your smartphone is out of sight and reach.

 This equally awesome tool is only available for Windows users.
 It is a suitable replacement for WriteRoom, for users who need the PC option.
 Apart from being able to remove every on-screen distraction, this tool can also be used to disable the internet.
 Once you apply that feature, you don’t have to worry about the ping of an email or social media notification distracting your work process.

 This list couldn’t possibly be complete without Evernote.
-It is a highly recommended productivity tool for organising your digital world because it can be used for a wide range of things.
+It is a highly recommended productivity tool for organizing your digital world because it can be used for a wide range of things.
 From notetaking to setting reminders, Evernote supports all your management needs.
-You can also add content in any format e.g voice notes, images, drawings, web clips and more.
+You can also add content in any format e.g voice notes, images, drawings, web clips, and more.